danrcastro/.github/.github/ISSUE_TEMPLATE/Standard-Technical-Issue.md

 ## Negative Impact:

-< what problems does, will, or can the problem described cause for Dev, QA, or DevOps. >
+< How the described problem does, will, or can affect Dev, QA, or DevOps. >

 ## Proposed Solution: